signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 device is fine.

-Of course, this doesn't prevent a buggy device to hang forever (there is currently no timeout on the destroy) or to leave opened resources (handles, pipes, etc.), but the developer that uses a device has almost none possibilities to handle these.
+Of course, this doesn't prevent a buggy device to hang forever (there is currently no timeout on the destroy) or to leave opened resources (handles, pipes, etc.), but the developer that uses a device has almost none possibilities to handle these bugs in the device.

 Commands and their Completion offer a solid way to handle this scenario: Commands can hook the error and/or canceled case and transform their task's result according to their semantics.
 The destroy command for instance does just that